Musings About February and My Love/Hate Relationship With It

 Everyone thought I was shy, but that wasn’t true.
 I was reserved, subconsciously keeping back from fear of being rejected again, and only moving forward when I was invited or when I was in a position of control.

-However, my early childhood experiences tended to make me dislike Valentine’s Day, and to downplay it or even ignore it in later years.
-I still find it an annoying day.
+However, I still find Valentine’s Day annoying.
 Perhaps mostly because it just seems to be an excuse to guilt people into spending money on things no one really needs.

 My dad’s birthday provided some balance.

 My dad was born on February 13, 1912.
 The second-youngest of 12 kids, he died too soon from lung cancer in November of 1992, at the age of 79.
 (His older brothers taught him to smoke “out behind the barn” when he was eight, and although he quit cold turkey in his forties, it wasn’t enough.)
 His younger sister, Jean, actually lived to be 103.

 In many ways, my dad was my rock.
 I never once ever doubted that he would be there for me.
 Even when I dropped out of a Masters’ program in university after one week, I knew that although he’d be disappointed, he’d back me.
 And he did.
 Even though I was adopted, I knew I was his daughter forever.